-3. Environmental risk assessment All GMOs pose a true environmental risk because we cannot control their behaviour/spread in the environment.
-Besides, glyphosate-tolerant plants cause and additional threat as they encourage greater usage of environmentally non-friendly plant protection agents 4.
-Conclusions and recommendations Genetically modified maize MON863 x NK603 should not be given the licence for food and feed uses!
-7. Organisation: GLOBAL 2000/Friends of the Earth Austria Country: Austria Comments on the following points:
+3. Environmental risk assessment

+All GMOs pose a true environmental risk because we cannot control their behaviour/spread in the environment.
+Besides, glyphosate-tolerant plants cause and additional threat as they encourage greater usage of environmentally non-friendly plant protection agents!

+4. Conclusions and recommendations

+Genetically modified maize MON863 x MON810 x NK603 should not be given the licence for food and feed uses, and import and processing!

+7. Organisation: Greenpeace Country: Germany

+Comments on the following points: